Peter Frampton Finale Coming To CNY

 Peter Frampton with special guest Jason Bonham’s Led Zeppelin Evening coming to Syracuse this summer.

-Legendary guitarist Peter Frampton has announced his farewell tour titled the "Peter Frampton Finale" and kicks off on June 18 and will continue throughout the summer and fall.
 Catch his show July 3 at the St. Joseph’s Health Amphitheater at Lakeview in Syracuse starting at 7:30.
 You can also see the show at Seneca Allegany Resort & Casino in Salamanca on June 29, at Bethel Woods Center for the Arts June 30 or at SPAC September 1.

 Frampton's concert will feature special guest Jason Bonham’s Led Zeppelin Evening, a tribute to the late John Bonham by his son, drummer Jason Bonham, and his band.